frees-io/freestyle/docs/src/main/tut/docs/effects/option/README.md

 programNone[OptionM.Op].exec[Option]
 ```

-If a `Some(_)` is found the value is extracted and lifted into the context and the programs resumes
+If a `Some(_)` is found, the value is extracted and lifted into the context and the programs resumes
 normally.

 ```tut:book